Avatar: The Last Airbender (franchise): Avatar: The Last Airbender (2024–present)

 Produced by Netflix in partnership with Nickelodeon, Avatar: The Last Airbender is a live-action adaptation of the first series by Albert Kim.
 Michael Dante DiMartino and Bryan Konietzko, originally set to be the showrunners, abandoned the project due to creative differences.
-The first season was released on February 22, 2024, on Netflix, and consists of eight episodes.On March 6, 2024, the series was renewed for a second and third season, with it set to conclude with the latter.
+The first season was released on February 22, 2024, on Netflix, and consists of eight episodes.
+On March 6, 2024, the series was renewed for a second and third season, with it set to conclude with the latter.

 Avatar: Seven Havens

 In celebration of the 20th anniversary of Avatar: The Last Airbender, Nickelodeon and Avatar Studios have announced Avatar: Seven Havens, a new 2D animated series.
-Set after the events of The Legend of Korra, Avatar: Seven Havens takes place in the aftermath of a global cataclysmic event, with civilization on the verge of collapse.
-The series will follow Korra's successor as the Avatar, Pavi, an earthbender who is blamed for humanity's destruction and attempts to survive with help from her long-lost twin sibling.
+Set 225 years after the events of The Legend of Korra, Avatar: Seven Havens takes place in the aftermath of a global cataclysmic event, with civilization on the verge of collapse.
+The series will follow Korra's successor as the Avatar, Pavi, an earthbender who is blamed for humanity's destruction and attempts to survive with help from her long-lost twin sibling named Nisha.
 The series was created by Michael Dante DiMartino and Bryan Konietzko, and Ethan Spaulding and Sehaj Sethi will serve as executive producers.
-Seven Havens will debut in 2027, and will consist of 26 half-hour episodes spread across two seasons, or books.
+Seven Havens will consist of 26 half-hour episodes spread across two seasons, or books.
+On December 23, 2025, it was announced the series will be released on Paramount+.
+On July 23, 2026, it was announced at San Diego Comic-Con 2026 that the series will premiere on October 9.